cao-q/Dynamic-portfolio-rebalancing-with-lag-optimised-trading-indicators/README.md

 # Usage
-The source code was written using Matlab, with Financial Toolbox, Fuzzy Logic Toolbox and Global Optimization Toolbox
+The source code was written using Matlab, with Financial Toolbox, Fuzzy Logic Toolbox and Global Optimization Toolbox.

-For the TBH Algorithm experiment, run portfolio.m
+- For the TBH Algorithm experiment, run portfolio.m
-For the RBBC Algorithm experiment, run portfolioETF.m
+- For the RBBC Algorithm experiment, run portfolioETF.m